 1$ doas update-initramfs -u

-To get an on-screen keyboard on the frame buffer, I use buffyboard which I have installed to /usr/local/bin
+To get an on-screen keyboard on the frame buffer, I use buffyboard which I have installed to /usr/local/bin.

 This is the wrapper I use to start it: